-High Risk Situations, I
+High Risk Situations

 A number of phases of the flight have more risk than others.
-Most realize that the takeoff and especially the landing are more dangerous due to being close to the ground at lower speeds.
+Most of us realize that the takeoff and especially the landing are more dangerous due to being close to the ground at lower speeds.
 With not enough speed or altitude in the form of kinetic energy to be able to do something about the situation should anything happen.

 This requires the pilot to be aware of a number of factors enabling him to assess the situation and keep clear from any danger to the flight.